SaltCON: History

-The convention began in 2009, as a follow up to the Gathering of Strangers board game days that were held at the University of Utah.
-The first few years were held also at the U of U campus Officer's Club, but as attendance grew, they moved to the Royal Garden Inn, then to the Sheraton, and finally to the Davis Conference Center, where it has been held since 2014.
+The convention began in 2009 as a follow-up to the "A Gathering of Strangers" board game days held at the University of Utah.
+The first events were held at the University of Utah's Officers Club, but growing attendance led to moves to the Royal Garden Inn in 2012, the Sheraton in 2013, and the Davis Conference Center in Layton since 2014.